Felix-From/Python-Helpers-PersonalUse/README.md

 ### RandomValues.py
 This script provides functions to generate random values, such as random numbers, strings, and other data types.
 It is useful for testing and generating sample data.
 A more detailed function test is inside the RandomValues.py file.
+(Generated Data is in German)

 #### Example Usage:
 ```python